djangocon/2019.djangocon.eu/hugo_site/content/selection-process.md

 We are currently defining our selection process and will make this public before contacting selected speakers.

 Contents of the programme itself are not expected to appear before March.
+We are reaching out to everyone who submitted a proposal within late January/early february